MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/environment-variables.md

 1. To get the information for the environment variables, open a new tab.
 2. Go to the satellite environment from the [maker portal](https://make.powerapps.com).

+## Azure Key Vault

+   > [!IMPORTANT]
+   > NOTE: Azure Key Vault is only required for Automation Kit Satellite release March 2023 or older.
+From the April 2023 release Azure Key Vault is no longer required as a prerequisite and environment variables for this are no longer required.

-3. Select the **Settings** in the top right nav bar and select **Developer resources**.
+1. Select the **Settings** in the top right nav bar and select **Developer resources**.
 The information on this panel will be copied to the Key Vault secrets that follow.

 Next, we need to get the **URL path** for our **Azure Key Vault secrets**.